kodecocodes/i9t/app-thinning/app-thinning.markdown

 Back in the days of iOS 8, Apple began pushing developers to adopt a universal approach for building across devices.
 UISplitViewControllers, Trait Collections, and (a more respectable) Auto Layout led to a seamless experience for the iOS developer to build universal application for both iPhone & iPad.

-However, packaging an universal app with device-specific content combined with an always increasing complexity of images, sounds, and video packaged into apps has its drawbacks.
+However, packaging a universal app with device-specific content combined with an always increasing complexity of images, sounds, and video packaged into apps has its drawbacks.
 Apps are demanding more disk space, resulting in longer download times, more disk usage, and potentially consuming more memory.

 Fortunately, in iOS 9, Apple has introduced several solutions to circumvent this problem:

-- **App Slicing:** Compiling only the resources and executable architecture specific to the device the app is executing on.
+- **App Slicing:** Compiling only the resources and executable architecture into variants specific to each device.
 - **On Demand Resources:** Resources for an application that are downloaded as needed an can be removed if the iOS device needs to make room for other storage on disk.
 - **Bitcode:** An intermmediate representation that is sent along with your app to the App Store.
-This allows Apple to re-optimize your app as future optimizations are made on their compiler and then applied to your code.
-Since this 100% on Apple's end (minus allowing Xcode to send Bitcode), this will not be discussed in depth in this chapter.
+This allows Apple to re-optimize your app as future optimizations are made to their compiler technology and applied to your intermediate code.

 Packaged together, these techniques are known as **App Thinning**.

 ## Getting Started

-Before you get to have any fun, you'll need to eat your vegatables (AKA setup some **LLDB debugging commands**).
+Before you get to have any fun, you'll need to eat your vegatables (AKA setup some **LLDB debugging commands** :] ).

 Open the project called **Old CA Maps**.
 Navigate to **GettingStarted.txt**.
 Copy/paste the command into **Terminal** and press enter.